syncfusion-content/blazor-docs/blazor/mention/templates.md

 ## No records template

-You can show the custom design of the popup list content when no data and matches are found on the search with the help of `NoRecordsTemplate` property.
+You can show the custom design of the popup list content when no data or matches are found on the search with the help of the `NoRecordsTemplate` property.

 {% highlight razor %}